 Zoë is also one third of the contemporary performance company post.
 Most recently, post’s work Oedipus Schmoedipus was presented at Belvoir for Sydney Festival, Arts House Melbourne, and won a Green Room award for best experimental text. post’s other works include: Who’s The Best?
 (Sydney Theatre Company, Melbourne Arts House, Brisbane Powerhouse, Darwin Festival, and Noorderzon Festival, NL, 2011-2013), Everything I Know About The Global Financial Crisis In One Hour (Belvoir Theatre, 2010), Shamelessly Glitzy Work (Performance Space Sydney, Melbourne Arts House, Brisbane Powerhouse) and their newest work Ich Nibber Dibber comes to Melbourne’s Malthouse Theatre and the Sydney Opera House in 2018.

 The voice of ABC2, Zoë filmed Trigger Warning as part of the Next Gen series, was a regular panel member on Dirty Laundry Live, and has also been seen on Cram (Ten), ABC’S The Chaser’s Media Circus, How Not To Behave, Backseat Drivers, and Live at Bella Union (SBS).

 In 2017, Zoë’s theatrical collaboration with Ursula Martinez and Adrienne Truscott, Wild Bore, premiered at the Malthouse Theatre, following return seasons of Trigger Warning at Soho Theatre, London and the Melbourne International Comedy Festival.

-Zoë is back on comedy stages in 2018 as herself, sans Dave’s neck beard, with her hit festival offering Bossy Bottom and was nominated for Best Comedy Performer at the Helpmann Awards.
+Zoë returned to comedy stages in 2018 as herself, sans Dave’s neck beard, with her hit festival offering Bossy Bottom and was nominated for Best Comedy Performer at the Helpmann Awards.